 Alternative Treatments for Hypocitraturia Other than Potassium Citrate

 "Litholyte" is a commercially available, inexpensive, powdered citrate supplement with half the potassium of standard potassium citrate.
-It is a combination of potassium citrate, magnesium citrate and sodium bicarbonate.
+It is a combination of potassium citrate, magnesium citrate, and sodium bicarbonate.
 Amazingly, it is virtually tasteless.
-It comes in a small packet which is mixed with water or juice.
+It comes in a small packet that is mixed with water or juice.
 Each packet contains 10 mEq of citrate.
 No prescription is needed as it is classified as a food.
 It is available online through Amazon or from the litholyte.com website.
-It is particularly useful in cases of chronic diarrhea, irritable bowel syndrome, colitis, post Roux-en-Y gastric bypass and in patients who fail to improve their hypocitraturia on standard potassium citrate supplementation.
+It is particularly useful in cases of chronic diarrhea, irritable bowel syndrome, colitis, post-Roux-en-Y gastric bypass, and in patients who fail to improve their hypocitraturia on standard potassium citrate supplementation.

 Acetazolamide, a carbonic anhydrase inhibitor, is a diuretic that is indicated for treating high altitude sickness and glaucoma.
 But it can also be used to raise urinary pH by reducing renal bicarbonate reabsorption as an alternative or in addition to taking additional potassium citrate or sodium bicarbonate supplements.
 Acetazolamide, and topiramate which is related, will both lower urinary citrate excretion so it should not be used for hypocitraturia.
 A typical dosage would be 125 mg to 250 mg twice a day.

 High-citrate foods: Lemon juice, lemonade made with real lemon juice, citrus fruits, juices, oranges, bananas, dried apricots, melons, peas, potatoes especially with the skin, tomatoes, cod, flounder, salmon, sardines, tuna, chicken, and yogurt.